 Anita McBride was appointed to the J. William Fulbright Foreign Scholarship Board in 2009 and reappointed in 2014.
-McBride served as Chair from 2010 to 2011, and as Vice Chair in 2017.
+McBride served as Chair from 2010 to 2011, and as Vice Chair in 2017 and 2019.

 Anita McBride’s White House service spans two decades and four presidential administrations in both the Department of State and the White House, including as Assistant to the President and Chief of Staff to First Lady from 2005 to 2009.
 During that time, she guided the First Lady’s efforts in human rights, women’s empowerment, global health and education.
 She also directed the First Lady’s historic visits to Afghanistan, the Middle East, and the Thai-Burma border.